wmy-m/laromicsHZ/README.md

 sbatch 05_picard_bai_array.slurm
 ```
 ### Quality check on bam files using Qualimap and SAMtools
-`SAMtools quickcheck` was used to check validity of the files. `Qualimap` was used to check overall bam file quality, with the coverage and mapping quality being extracted
+`SAMtools quickcheck` was used to check validity of the files. `Qualimap` was used to check overall bam file quality, with the coverage and mapping quality being extracted.
+All outputs are stored in ./4_MD.
 for a closer inspection.

 1. SAMtools quickcheck